hirespace/HackKings/README.md

 Will and Tom will be walking around Hack Kings in green Hire Space t-shirts, come find us anytime, we'll always be availble for technical support, working at Hire Space and general chit chat.

-Or you can find us in our public HackKings slack channel ???
+Or you can find us in our public tlk.io channel: https://tlk.io/hirespace

 Or by email at: